philipturner/apm-roadmap/Documentation/Commercialization.md

 Robert Wolkow’s group revealed a glaring technical issue with packaging.
 Silicon dangling bonds are the only chemical substrate for scalable logic fabrication today.
 They are air-sensitive free radical sites, instantly destroyed by a single oxygen molecule.
 UHV-tight vacuum seals set an incredibly high standard for porosity.
 To be conservative, assume all near-term products face this challenge.

 <b>Single SiDB logic gates can be fabricated with Phase III technology.</b> These electronic structures are aligned to the 2D Si(100) surface lattice.
 As a result, Wolkow’s group made great strides toward automating the CAD and physical modeling.
 In contrast, 3D amorphous carbon structures are a maximally poor substrate for finely tailoring electronic properties.

+It may be possible to encapsulate a single SiDB radical in a hole free, nano-sized seal fabricated with 3D mechanosynthesis.
+This feat would be a major step toward Phase V (perfect vacuum seals) and Phase VIII (packaging electronic chips for mass distribution).